 Another headline, this is from Reuters.

-Planned layoffs jumped to near five year high.
+Planned layoffs jump to near five-year high.

 Planned layoffs at U.S. firms.

-I remember it from the campaign.
+I remembered from the campaign.

 That's right, folks.